department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/engineering/vaos_business_rules.md

     - Residential address (if they have a residential address on file)
     - User's current location (via their browsers's location information)
     - User's registered VistA sites
-- Only one provider can be chosen (original VAOS app can choose up to 3)
+- Only one provider can be chosen (Legacy VAOS can choose up to 3)
 - Users are sent to the community care language page (if they have a residential address) or the reason for appointment page (if they didn't have an address)

 ### Community care language page

 - A user can choose the preferred language of their provider
-- This page is only shown in the community care request path and if the user does not have a residential address on file (:warning: need to check on this requirement)
 - After choosing a language, the user is sent to the reason for appointment page

 ### Reason for visit page